Delivering Professional Care & Supervision

 Because of their professional skills and training, our nurses can make healthcare referrals or recommendations to maintain or improve the well-being of our clients.
 This may include appointments with physical or occupational therapists, installation of ramps, or use of durable medical equipment or oxygen supplementation.
 Nurses may also be able to re-order and pick up medications, set up a medication regimen, and track adherence to the recommended schedule.

 With Chronic Conditions Learn More

-Our nurses may also provide nutritional assistance such as planning menus, creating a grocery list, preparing meals within nutritional guidelines, educating clients about their diet, and tracking clients’ food intake.
+Our nurses may also provide nutritional assistance such as planning healthy menus, creating grocery lists within guidelines for specialty diets, educating clients about their diet, and supervising caregivers in proper meal preparation techniques.
 Families often find these types of solutions beneficial to care.